danvk/danvk.github.io/_posts/2025-04-22-boggle-solved.md

 You can see the rest [here](https://github.com/danvk/hybrid-boggle/blob/main/results/best-boards-4x4.enable2k.txt).
 These boards are rich in high-value endings like -ING, -ER, -ED, and -S.

 The top boards were all ones that I'd previously found by hillclimbing.
-In other words, if you conduct a deep enough search, you can find the globally max for Boggle using local optimization techniques.

 [plsteaiertnrsges]: https://www.danvk.org/boggle/?board=perslatgsineters
 [splseaiertnrsges]: https://www.danvk.org/boggle/?board=splseaiertnrsges